 - Older pets are likely to lose their olfactory senses – sense of smell.
 So, they’re most likely to prefer foods with a great scent and flavor, which wet foods often have.
-Wet foods are also great if your pet is sick, has a small appetite, and cannot smell too well.
+Wet foods are also great if your

 - Wet foods are also great for dogs with dental problems like missing teeth, poorly aligned jaws, and smaller mouths because chewing becomes much easier.

 - Pets tend to make a mess when they eat wet food.